Empire Life Insurance Review: Good Option for Smokers

 Additional Deposit Option (ADO)

-Available on participating policies, this feature allows policyholders to add extra funds to boost cash value and dividends.
+Available on participating whole life policies; allows extra deposits to boost cash value and dividends.

 How Empire Life life compares to other insurers